Investing in CDR: How to Choose Projects and Build a Diversified Portfolio

 Tech-based CDR solutions hold immense potential.
-With the right disclosures around financials and carbon accounting to assess, it's possible that many of these innovative technologies, like direct air capture, are a surefire means for removing more carbon from the atmosphere than any of the solutions available.
+With the right disclosures around financials and carbon accounting to assess, it's possible that many of these innovative technologies, like direct air capture, will remove more carbon from the atmosphere than any other solution.

 What is CDR?

-There are already a remarkable number of activities and technologies to draw down carbon.
-From removing carbon through naturally occurring carbon fixation and storing in biomass, such as biochar and bio-oil, to bioenergy production with carbon capture and sequestration (BECCS), rock weathering and mineralization, and, most novelly, engineered systems like direct air capture (DAC), carbon stripping, and ocean alkalinity enhancement.
+Some of these activities and technologies include biochar, bio-oil, bioenergy production with carbon capture and sequestration (BECCS), rock weathering and mineralization, and, most novelly, engineered systems like direct air capture (DAC), carbon stripping, and ocean alkalinity enhancement.

 Pillars of Carbon Integrity